seaerchin/anywhr-/README.md

 set-up:

 1. setup a virtual env in your working folder.
-	a. utlize this command: python3 -m venv /path/to/new/virtual/environment
+	a. utilize this command: python3 -m venv /path/to/new/virtual/environment

 2. next, activate your venv
 	a. navigate to the scripts folder and type activate (on windows)